 Many plans for 2021!!!
 We are getting in the studio in January to record my second album, which will be released in spring 2021.
 We are also currently working on my show for a tour that will be ready to hit the road as soon as this pandemic is over.
 You can expect a few collabs as well but unfortunately I can’t reveal any names yet, you’ll have to stay tuned to find out.
 The beauty of the pandemic is that I’ve had so much time to create and to get ready for what’s next… so you can expect a lot of new stuff and movement in 2021!
 You can’t keep me locked up in a cage for too long…performing on stage is vital for me and trust me, I’ll be ready!

 (French) Self-Talk Session Video

 Album Release Party (Online) – November 7 2020

-Izabelle will be celebrating the dual language release of “Version 2.0” at her official online album launch concert on November 7 2020.
+Izabelle will be celebrating the dual language release of “Version 2.0” at her official online album launch concert.
+It will be on November 7, 2020.
 The concert is in partnership with WhiteBox Play – a broadcast venue that supports live and in-person shows.
-Taking place at Scène Éthique in Varennes, QC, Izabelle will perform the album in its entirety as well as some songs from her upcoming album, due out in Spring 2021.
+Taking place at Scène Éthique in Varennes, QC.
+Izabelle will perform the album in its entirety.
+There will also be songs from her upcoming album, due out in Spring 2021.
 You can purchase tickets here.